 Second, at the expense of weight, I would personally prefer a SwitchPod taller than 9.75 inches so there would be fewer situations where using it would force me to tilt the camera upwards in order to use it in most situations.

 Currently, I would have to find a suitable table, rock, branch, or other higher available thing to rest the SwitchPod upon to allow the camera to tilt less or even tilt downwards.
+So in that sense, the SwitchPod is limiting compared to a regular tripod given such a huge height disparity.

 I recognize that this was a conscious decision by the inventors to make vlogging as painless as possible.
 Heck, even my Sony Mirrorless camera mounted on the current SwitchPod was already quite tiring on my arm so I can imagine how much worse it would be with a longer SwitchPod.